Ketamine Assisted Therapy

 Book an appointment

-Ketamine assisted psychotherapy (KAP) is a form of psychotherapy that involves the use of the drug ketamine to enhance the therapeutic process.
+Ketamine assisted therapy is a form of psychotherapy that involves the use of the drug ketamine to enhance the therapeutic process.
 KAP sessions are typically conducted with a trained mental health professional, such as a psychiatrist, psychologist, or licensed therapist, who guides the patient through the experience while also providing therapeutic support.

-How Does Ketamine Work?
+How Does Ketamine-Assisted Psychotherapy Work?

 Ketamine is an NMDA receptor antagonist, which means it blocks the activity of N-methyl-D-aspartate (NMDA) receptors in the brain.
 This blockage leads to an increase in the release of the neurotransmitter glutamate, which triggers a cascade of downstream effects that are thought to play a role in the antidepressant and anxiolytic effects of ketamine.